 The seller pays the buyer agent Co-op/commission.
 Usually, the payment comes from the seller’s profit after they have closed the sale.

 Due to antitrust problems, there is no fixed commission percentage in real estate.
 The rates may increase from state to state or decrease.
-For example, in Denver, buyers and listing agents work for a 2.8- 3% commission.
+For example, if there is a house for sale Tennessee, buyers and listing agents work for a 2.8- 3% commission.

 The Cooperating Broker Vs. Listing Broker